 It’s not actually difficult to make period homes, that are filled with original features, character and charm entirely eco-friendly, but the fabrication of 16th and 17th-century properties showcase some of the best green credentials.
 It’s just a case of staying true to the original design when planning your renovations.
 For example, when refreshing your decoration, environmentally-friendly paints are available that won’t suffocate original stone walls like heavy chemical paints can, allowing the walls to breathe.
 House plants can also help with aeration, as well as creating an agreeable ambience for guests.

 We know from our customer research that guests choose a holiday home based on its interior design, appearance and individuality.
-Using art created by local artists adds a ‘sense of place’, as well as finding locally sourced brands such as shower and bathroom products.
+Using art created by local artists adds a ‘sense of place’ and helps to make a holiday cottage feel like a home from home.
+For the eco credentials there are many locally sourced brands that produce beautiful products for the home, from eco-friendly soaps and hand wash to kitchen products such as washing up brushes and sponges.
 Make sure your holiday home is equipped with ‘greener’ cleaning equipment and choose a zero-plastic approach, using airtight containers, rather than individually wrapped items.
 Include information on recycling points in your welcome pack, as well as information on exploring the area without a car.

 Eco Friendly Appliances